-A: Financial Points of Contact (FPOCs) can request access through a self registration process in GPRS.
+A: A Financial Point of Contact (FPOC) can request access through a self-registration process in GPRS.

-All of the COPS Office grantees with accounts in GPRS have the role of Drawdown Specialist.
-The COPS Office grantee may request to be a GPRS Drawdown Specialist by accessing the GPRS website and selecting the option to self-register.
+All COPS Office grantees with accounts in GPRS have the role of Drawdown Specialist.
+A COPS Office grantee may request to be a GPRS Drawdown Specialist by accessing the GPRS website and selecting the option to self-register.
 After requesting to register, the COPS Office Response Center will approve the request.
 After the request is approved, a confirmation email is sent to the FPOC with notification that the FPOC has been granted access to GPRS as a Drawdown Specialist.
 The confirmation email may take a couple of days due to the nature of the approval process.
 Once the confirmation email is sent, the Drawdown Specialist will be granted access to GPRS.
 Once access is granted, the FPOC will use the User ID entered during the self-registration process and a temporary password (sent in the confirmation email) to log into GPRS.

-Q: If I am a GMS (OJP/OVW) user, can I use my GMS User ID to register for the COPS Office grants in GPRS?
+Q: Can I use my GMS User ID to register for the COPS Office grants in GPRS?

-A: No. You will have two separate accounts in GPRS, a GMS account and the COPS Office account.
+A: No. You will have two separate accounts in GPRS, a GMS account and a COPS Office account.
 All GMS users will register in GPRS with their GMS User ID.
-All CMS users will register in GPRS using a unique User ID that cannot be the same as a GMS User ID.
+All COPS Office grantees must register in GPRS using a unique User ID that cannot be the same as a GMS User ID.

 Please note that the User ID entered during registration must be unique and not the same as a GMS User ID.